JavaFXpert/quantum-toy-piano/README.md

 ![third-species-performance](docimages/third-species-performance.png)

 FIG. 1.
-Musical score captured from the performance of a quantum musical composition [[play audio](http://learnjavafx.typepad.com/qmcaudio/rigetti-qpu-third.wav)]
+Musical score captured from the performance of a quantum musical composition [[play](https://vimeo.com/277723898)]

 ## Creating a quantum musical composition